Received: November 13th, 2012 / Written: January 16th-24th, 2019

 got the first boss in Konami's Salamander/Life Force

 BioMetal's original soundtrack in the Super Famicom original was composed by Yoshio Nagashima whose prior audio credits consisted of UPL properties Gomola Speed, Uchū Senkan Gomorrah/Bio-Ship Paladin, Atomic Robo-Kid Special, and the original arcade edition of Acrobat Mission, and the music the first time around is of the darkly atmospheric variety.
-The Western versions' soundtrack, on the other hand, is provided by none other than 2 Unlimited-_-
+The Western versions' soundtrack, on the other hand, is provided by none other than 2 Unlimited. -_-

 Founded in 1991 in Amsterdam by Belgian producers Jean-Paul De Coster and Phil Wilde, 2 Unlimited was a dance act responsible for numbers such as "Get Ready For This" and "Twilight Zone" fronted at the time by Dutch rapper Ray Slijngaard and Dutch vocalist Anita Doth who worked under the Byte Records and Radikal Records among other ones.